-Were you aware that it is your right to choose where your vehicle is serviced, maintained and repaired, at competitive prices
+The fact is that you are able to choose where your vehicle is serviced, maintained and repaired, at competitive prices.

-Hoping to find a bargain at the end of year car sales or simply want a service for your new car?
+Looking for bargains in the end of year car sales or want to welcome in the new year by having your new car serviced?
 Here is some sound advice from Custom Mechanics Pty Ltd in Rockingham.

-Purchasing a new car is one of the most meaningful investments people usually make, so the logical approach is to do your best to maintain it.
+Aquisition of a new car is one of the most sizable investments people usually make, so you need to make sure that you maintain it.
 Caring for your new car goes beyond detailing the interior and keeping it sparkling with a loving weekly wash, however.

 There are a few other things to consider, such as who is the best choice to service your car.

 You will want to ensure it is regularly serviced by a qualified professional, to the manufacturers requirements, using high quality parts from a reputable supplier and fluids which meet the manufacturers specifications.
 This is not just to look after your new car, but because if these four requirements are met you will also preserve the manufacturers warranty.